1

 How does insurance work for an independent contractor?

-For an independent contractor, insurance typically involves purchasing individual policies such as liability, health, or workers' compensation coverage to protect against risks related to their work.
-Contractors are responsible for managing their own insurance needs, as they are not covered by employer-sponsored plans, and having appropriate coverage is essential for legal compliance and financial protection.
+Insurance for an independent contractor typically involves purchasing individual policies such as liability, health, or workers' compensation coverage to protect against risks related to their work.
+Contractors are responsible for managing and paying for their own insurance, as they are not covered by employer-sponsored plans, and having appropriate coverage is essential for legal compliance and financial protection.

 What are the most commonly searched types of Insurance jobs in Georgia?
 The most popular types of Insurance jobs in Georgia are: